O365/python-o365/docs/source/usage/account.rst

 #.
 Open the printed url
 #.
 Give consent(approve) to the application
 #.
 You will be redirected out outlook home page, copy the resulting url
-    .. note:: If the url is simply https://outlook.office.com/owa/?realm=blahblah, and nothing else after that.. then you are currently on new Outlook look, revert back to old look and try the authentication flow again
+    .. note:: If the url is simply https://outlook.office.com/owa/?realm=blahblah, and nothing else after that, then you are currently on new Outlook look, revert to old look and try the authentication flow again
 #.
 Paste the resulting URL into the python console.
 #.
 That's it, you don't need this hassle again unless you want to add more scopes than you approved for